ka-architect/aws-solutions-architect-associate/topics/monitoring/README.md

     - **Insight Events:** can help detect unusual activity, helps with resource provisioning, creates baseline of management events for normal activity
 - Logs are retained for 90 days, can be exported to Athena
 - Use Case: User Makes DeleteTable API call -> CloudTrail logs the API call -> EventBridge creates the Event -> SNS sends the alert
+- **CloudTrail log file integrity validation:** determine whether a log file was modified, deleted, or unchanged after CloudTrail delivered it
+    - enables you to assert positively that the log file itself has not changed, or that particular user credentials performed specific API activity
+    - when enabled, CloudTrail creates a hash for every log file that it delivers
+    - also creates and delivers **digest file** to S3 folder in log files directory that references the log files for the last hour and contains a hash of each
+- **CloudTrail Lake:** run SQL-based queries to analyze CloudTrail logs, converts from JSON to ORC (columnar storage format optimized for fast retrieval)
+    - Aggregates data into event data stores, based on advanced event selector criteria

 # AWS Config
 - auditing and reporting compliance of AWS resources